-Handstand push ups are pretty extreme but their effectiveness is incredible.
+Handstand push-ups are pretty extreme but their effectiveness is incredible.
 Unless you have a misplaced shoulder, a back injury, or severely weak wrists, there's nothing that should stop you from trying out this exercise.
 The key here is to be careful and start slow.
-Some people take years to master it, but you get a lot of perks out of the process with each training session.
+It takes some people years to master it, but you get a lot of perks out of the process with each training session.

 Handstand push-ups benefit your whole upper body.
 Your arms, your lower and upper back muscles, your shoulders, and your chest get a fantastic boost.